UW-GDA/gda_course_2021/resources/instructors/instructor_weekly_workflow.md

     * Select "Import starter code using source importer" (haven't tried template option)
 1. Don't select deadline (set this on Canvas)
 1. Don't Grant admin repo access
-1. Enable feedback pull requests
+1. Check "Enable feedback pull requests"
-    * Untested, did this for Week10, and students could not see markdown files in thier accepted assignment repo
+    * This will create `feedback` branch and automatically open a PR that can be used to comment on their submitted files

 ## Create Canvas assignment
 #### First Week
 * Type: Assignment
 * Name: 02_Python_Core_Packages
-* Due: midnight no the following Friday
+* Due: midnight on the following Friday
 * Points: 20
 * More Options:
 > Accept the github assignment here: [insert assignment invitation url].
 When completed, submit the url to your repo here on canvas.